DDorch/sic_tools/README.md

 #import_xyz.html : user manual

-This tool can achieve two targets from XYZ point series and a route manually drawn by the user on the screen:
+This tool can achieve two goals.
+It uses XYZ point series and a route manually drawn by the user on the screen:
 * creating section profiles from a triangulation of the XYZ points.
 The triangulation is done by the Delaunay method (thanks to https://github.com/ironwallaby/delaunay).
-Sections are created with a constant space step and a section width which can be configurated.
+Sections are created with a constant space step and a section width which can be configured.
 * converting each XYZ coords into two values which are: the longitudinal abscissa along the route (the so-called "chainage" in irrigation canal conceptor's language) and the lateral abscissa on the section profile which contains the considered point.

 ## File format specifications